TED Conferences » About » Speaking at TED

 What do you pay speakers?

 TED does not pay speakers.
-We do, of course, cover travel costs and provide excellent hotel accommodation -- as well as a covetable pass to all four days of TED.
-Most speakers stay for all four days of the conference, soaking up the inspiration and connecting with other fascinating attendees, who range from rocket scientists to concert pianists.
-Other TED goodies include the famous gift bag, the TED Book Club, a beautiful Program Guide with a full page devoted to each full-length speaker, and a virtual-DVD stream of the conference soon afterward.
+We do, of course, cover travel costs and provide excellent hotel accommodation -- as well as a covetable pass to all five days of TED.
+Most speakers stay for the whole conference, soaking up the talks and connecting with other attendees.
+Other benefits include pre-conference coaching and training, special events for networking, the gift bag, and a web archive of the full conference.
 We are committed to creating an experience that's tremendously fulfilling and beneficial on all sides.

-An additional benefit of speaking at TED is that your presentation may become a TEDTalk, part of our beautifully produced, broadcast-quality video podcast series.
-Offered free to the public, TED Talks have proven extraordinarily effective at spreading ideas.
+An additional benefit of speaking at TED is that your presentation may become a TED Talk, part of our beautifully produced, broadcast-quality video series.
+Not all talks given on the TED stage will automatically become online TED Talks, but we hope most do.